-Common Stock Shares Granted Date of Grant Closing Price on Date of Grant Dollar Value of Stock Award CompX Class A Common Stock 1,500 May 28, 2008 \$6.04 \$9,060 Kronos Worldwide Common Stock 500 May 15, 2008 \$23.97 \$11,985
+Common Stock Shares Granted Date of Grant Closing Price on Date of Grant Grant CompX Class A Common Stock 1,500 May 28, 2008 \$6.04 \$9,060 Kronos Worldwide Common Stock 500 May 15, 2008 \$23.97 \$11,985

-- (5) As of December 31, 2008, Messrs.
-Glenn Simmons and Watson each held stock options exercisable in the aggregate for 6,000 shares of CompX class A common stock, which stock options were granted for director services they each rendered to CompX. - (6) The amounts shown in the table as all other compensation for Messrs.
+(5) As of December 31, 2008, Messrs.
+Glenn Simmons and Watson each held stock options exercisable in the aggregate for 6,000 shares of CompX class A common stock, which stock options were granted for director services they each rendered to CompX.

+(6) The amounts shown in the table as all other compensation for Messrs.
 Glenn Simmons and Watson represent the portion of the 2008 fees we paid pursuant to our ISA with Contran for the services they rendered to us (including amounts allocated to EWI, our wholly owned subsidiary).
 CompX and Kronos Worldwide also paid 2008 fees to Contran pursuant ISAs, a portion of which was for the services of Messrs.
 Glenn Simmons and Watson.
 The portions of the CompX and Kronos Worldwide 2008 ISA fees paid to Contran under their ISAs attributable to the services of Messrs.
 Glenn Simmons and Watson are as follows.

 Glenn R. Simmons ISA Fees:

+CompX \$ 37,000

+Kronos Worldwide -0- 37,000

+Steven L. Watson ISA Fees:

 CompX \$ 81,100

-Kronos Worldwide Worldwide 588,900
+Kronos Worldwide 588,900 (a)

 \$ 670,000

-- (a) Includes amounts allocated to Kronos International, Inc., a wholly owned subsidiary of Kronos Worldwide, under the ISA between Contran and Kronos Worldwide. - (7) Gen. Stafford (ret.) receives an annual lifetime benefit payment of \$15,000 as a result of his service on our board of directors prior to 1987.
+(a) Includes amounts allocated to Kronos International, Inc., a wholly owned subsidiary of Kronos Worldwide, under the ISA between Contran and Kronos Worldwide.

+(7) Gen. Stafford (ret.) receives an annual lifetime benefit payment of \$15,000 as a result of his service on our board of directors prior to 1987.